PBendiek/ML_in_SB/README.md

 # ML for Energy usage in Buildings

-This work predicts the energy usage in buildings.
+This work predicts the gas usage in buildings.

+quick-test